Germany's football body to hire Deutsche Bank for media rights sale - Bloomberg News

 Advent International, Blackstone Inc BX.N, CVC Capital Partners, EQT AB EQTAB.ST and KKR & Co KKR.N are among the companies that are considering investing, the report added.

-The DFL did not immediately respond to a Reuters request for comment, while Deutsche Bank, EQT and CVC declined to comment.
+The DFL did not immediately respond to a Reuters request for comment, while Advent International, Deutsche Bank, EQT and CVC declined to comment.

 Last year, the DFL had scrapped plans to sell a 25% stake in its overseas broadcasting rights after resistance from Bundesliga clubs concerned about private equity firms meddling in their affairs.